Home | Chemistry Calculator | Ca Reactor Setup Help |

 If your two chambered reactor do not have means to install the probe in the first chamber or the recirculation loop, you can easily build a probe sump or chamber that you can install between the first chamber and the second chamber of the reactor thus measuring the PH of the effluent from the first chamber (See Diagram 5).

+C) Flow Meter: The typical means of measuring the effluent flow is to use a stopwatch and a small measuring cup to catch and measure the amount of effluent delivered for one minute.
+This works pretty well but is a bit cumbersome.
 A way of continuously measure the effluent flow is by using a flow meter.
 A flow meter is a calibrated glass or acrylic tube that has an internal float which rises with the flow.
 The higher the flow, the higher the float will rise thus providing a continuous visual indication of the amount of flow passing thru.
+An excellent flow meter for this purpose is the Gilmont unshielded direct reading glass flow meter with glass float and flow tube size 13 with a range of 2 to 300 ml/min (Around $110.00 retail).

 A cheaper alternative could be the Dwyer acrylic meter RMA-33 (10 to 110 ml/min) or the RMA – 34 (20 to 300 ml/min) Unfortunately the short scale of the Dwyer can make it less accurate and more difficult to read but still will provide a good reference.